 DAY 1 IN KYOTO

-On the first day of your Kyoto Travel Itinerary, see the sights in the downtown Kyoto city center, including temples, shrines, gardens, museums and markets.
+On the first day of your Kyoto Travel Itinerary, see the sights in the downtown Kyoto city center, including temples, shrines, gardens, a museum and a fabulous market.

 Rengeoin Sanjusangendo Temple